Wondering how much CBD oil you should take?

 Considering the factors above and the fact that the human body’s endocannabinoid system (which is what interacts with CBD) changes over time, you can quickly see that the correct dosage of CBD for you will shift over the course of your life.

 Basically, it takes some trial and error on your part to find the perfect CBD dosage for your needs.
-You may need to experiment with different dosages (low/high doses) before you experience the effects of CBD.
+You may need to experiment with different methods and dosages (low/high doses) before you experience the optimal effects of CBD.

 Calculating your CBD dose